Generalized nil-Coxeter algebras over discrete complex reflection groups: Background and motivation

-Our third -- and timely -- motivation comes from complex reflection groups and the BMR freeness conjecture, which discusses the equality of dimensions of generic Hecke algebras and (the group algebra of) the underlying finite complex reflection group.
-In this paper we study the algebra where all deformation parameters are instead set to zero.
-As shown by Marin \cite{Ma} in some of the cases, non-Coxeter reflection groups do not come equipped with finite-dimensional nil-Coxeter analogues.
-We make this precise in a very strong way in Theorem \ref{ThmC} above, for all complex reflection groups.

-The generic Hecke algebras discussed above fit in a broader framework of \textit{deformation theory}, which provides a fourth motivation behind this paper.
+The generic Hecke algebras discussed above fit in a broader framework of \textit{deformation theory}, which provides a fourth motivation behind this paper (in addition to the question of flatness discussed above).
 The theory of flat/PBW deformations of associative algebras is an area of sustained activity, and subsumes Drinfeld Hecke/orbifold algebras \cite{Dr}, graded affine Hecke algebras \cite{Lu}, symplectic reflection algebras and rational Cherednik algebras \cite{EG}, infinitesimal and other Hecke algebras, and other programs in the literature.
-We also highlight the program of Shepler and Witherspoon; see the survey \cite{SW4} and the references therein.
-In all of these settings, a bialgebra $A$ (usually a Hopf algebra) acts on a vector space $V$ and hence on a quotient $S_V$ of its tensor algebra, and one characterizes the deformations of this smash-product algebra $A \ltimes S_V$ which are flat, also termed the `PBW deformations'.
+We also highlight the program of Shepler and Witherspoon; see \cite{SW2,SW4} and the references therein.
+In all of these settings, a bialgebra $A$ (usually a Hopf algebra) acts on a vector space $V$ and hence on a quotient $S_V$ of its tensor algebra, and one characterizes the deformations of this smash-product algebra $A \ltimes S_V$ which are flat, also termed the ``PBW deformations''.

 In this regard, the significance of the generalized nil-Coxeter algebras $NC(M)$ is manifold.
-First, the above bialgebra settings were extended in recent work \cite{Kh} to the framework of ``cocommutative algebras'' $A$, which also include the algebras $NC(M)$.
+First, the above bialgebra settings were extended in recent work \cite{Kh} to the framework of ``cocommutative algebras'' $A$, which also include the algebras $NC_W({\bf d})$.
 Moreover, we characterized the PBW deformations of $A \ltimes \Sym(V)$, thereby extending in \textit{loc.~cit.}~the PBW theorems in the previously mentioned works.
-The significance of our framework incorporating $A = NC(M)$ along with the previously studied algebras, is that the full Hopf/bialgebra structure of $A$ -- specifically, the antipode or even counit -- is \textit{not} required in order to characterize the flat deformations of $A \ltimes \Sym(V)$.
+The significance of our framework incorporating $A = NC_W({\bf d})$ along with the previously studied algebras, is that the full Hopf/bialgebra structure of $A$ -- specifically, the antipode or even counit -- is \textit{not} required in order to characterize the flat deformations of $A \ltimes \Sym(V)$.